leap-stc/ChaosBench/README.md

 # ChaosBench - A benchmark for long-term forecasting of chaotic systems
-ChaosBench is a framework to improve long-term forecasting of chaotic systems, including subseasonal-to-seasonal (S2S) climate systems and many other nonlinear toy problems, such as Rayleigh-Benard, Quasi-Geostrophic flow, Kelvin-Helmholtz.
-Our design paradigm revolves around __modularity__ and __extensibility__ so that you can easily separate modeling from benchmarking for instance, and to build on existing pieces with ease.
+ChaosBench is a benchmark project to improve long-term forecasting of chaotic systems, including subseasonal-to-seasonal (S2S) climate systems and other nonlinear dynamical problems including Rayleigh-Benard, Quasi-Geostrophic, Kelvin-Helmholtz, etc. Our design paradigm revolves around __modularity__ and __extensibility__ so that you can easily separate modeling from benchmarking for instance, and to build on existing pieces with ease.
 Current features include:

 ## 1. Benchmark and Dataset

-- __Subseasonal-to-seasonal (S2S) climate forecast__
+- __(ChaosBench-S2S) Subseasonal-to-seasonal (S2S) climate forecast__
     - Observations:
-        - [x] ERA5 Reanalysis (2016-2022)
+        - [x] ERA5 Reanalysis (1979-2022)
-    - Evaluation:
+    - Physics-based Evaluation Benchmark:
         - [x] NCEP
         - [x] CMA
         - [x] UKMO
         - [x] ECMWF
-    - Climatology: the long-term mean and sigma for ERA5, NCEP, CMA, UKMO, and ECMWF products are also available for (de)-normalization
+    - Climatology: the long-term mean and sigma for ERA5, NCEP, CMA, UKMO, and ECMWF products are also available for (de)-normalization and the compute of metrics (eg. ACC)
     - Benchmark variables (ERA5 observations contains __ALL__ fields, including the unchecked boxes):

     Parameters/Levels (hPa) | 1000 | 925 | 850 | 700 | 500 | 300 | 200 | 100 | 50 | 10